 6. The quotation must be exact.
-Any material that you add must be in square brackets [] notparentheses.
-If you wish to omit material from within a quotation, use ellipsis (three spaced periods).
-The following example is based on a quotation from the sentences immediately above this one:
+Any material that you add must be in square brackets [] not parentheses.
+If you wish to omit material from within a quotation, use ellipsis (three spaced

 The manual says that "if you . . . omit material from within a quotation, [you must] indicate the ellipsis."